top of page

 E — Embed Collaboration Early

 Collaboration moves upstream into discovery and sprint planning.
+Design and engineering work together when:

-• requirements are forming
+• Requirements are forming

-• not when execution is already underway
+• Not when execution is already underway

 This creates shared ownership of decisions.